-We have audited the financial statements of Investcorp Credit Management EU Limited (the "Company") for the year ended 30 June 2020 which comprise statement of profit or loss, the statement of comprehensive income, statement of financial position, statement of cash flows, the statement of changes in equity and the related notes 1 to 18, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Investcorp Credit Management EU Limited (the "Company") for the year ended 30 June 2021 which comprise Statement of Profit or Loss, Statement of Comprehensive Income, Statement of Changes in Equity, Statement of Financial Position, Statement of Cash flows and the related notes1 to 18, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006.